Platform acquisition with identified add-on targets and a defined buy-and-build plan.

 Our Process

 We maintain active relationships with independent sponsors and search fund operators across North America.
-Most deals come to us directly from sponsors who know our process and our network.
+Most deals come to us directly from sponsors who know our process and our group.

 Every deal is reviewed against financial history, customer concentration, industry exposure, operator track record, debt structure, and deal economics.
 Fewer than 5% of deals we review are presented to our investors.